colinrr/locust/README.md

 (2) The project workflows are contained in 'workflowDriver.m' (for all steps up to and including feature tracking) and 'pulseTrackAnalysisDriver.m' (for all data analysis AFTER feature tracking).
 These and the functions called within are the main functioning scripts.

-(3) Any of the following workflow steps can be run immediately using the demo data provided (see DATA AVAILABILITY above).
+(3) Some of the workflow steps can be run immediately using the demo data provided (see DATA AVAILABILITY above).
 Demo data workflow currently starts at Re-gridding (see step 5.1 in the workflow below), so gridded frame files are not included in the demo data.
-There is however:sample temperature and velocity data cubes (output of steps 5.2 through 7) that can be used to demo run any workflow steps from 8 onwards, and sample tracking output that
+There is however:sample temperature and velocity data cubes (output of steps 5.2 through 7) that can be used to demo run any workflow steps from 8 onwards.
+Compiled tracking output used for final data analysis is also available.

 =============== (3) SUMMARY OF FULL WORKFLOW AND MAJOR FUNCTIONS =============== --> WHAT'S INCLUDED SO FAR

-Y - fully included and ready for use, test data included in demoData T - included and ready for use, no demo data yet available ! - available, subject to dependencies x - not currently included
+Y - fully included and ready for use, test data included in demoData T - included and ready for use, demo data not available ! - available, subject to dependencies x - not currently included